bulengerkacper/CRV-investors-suporter/README.md

 ## Installation

-1.Install python(I was using 3.9)\
+1.Install python(I was using 3.9)
-2.Install pip\
+2.Install pip  (I was using pip)
-3.You have to pip following libs on your env before starting:\
+3.You have to pip following libs on your env before starting:
-4.flask,plotly,yfinance, datetime,more_itertools\
+4.flask,plotly,yfinance, datetime,more_itertools

 Then
 ```bash